 Once the steaks were done, I pulled them off of the cast iron, so they could rest (well, and so I could snag these photos), and I added another tablespoon of butter for good measure.
 (Not necessary.
 Well, unless you’re having me over for dinner of course, cause… I like butter.)

 Oh that green stuff?
 Not necessary.
 I just threw it on for a Pinterest-friendly image, and because it was the only little sprig left of my fresh herb garden.
 I scorched the rest of the herb plants this summer already.
 (SMH)

 Deer Steak Recipe – In a Skillet

-If the skillet doesn't sizzle at you, remove steak and wait until skillet is more hot.
+- If the skillet doesn’t sizzle at you, remove steak and wait until skillet is hotter.

 So, tell me… what is YOUR favorite way to cook deer meat?
 I think frying the backstrap in flour is still my favorite, but when I have deer steaks handy, this recipe is definitely a good choice.